gammu/gammu/docs/manual/gammu/index.rst

     number of frames and picture for each frame.
 Each picture can be in any picture format which Gammu supports (B/W bmp, gif, wbmp, nol, nlm...).

-    For description of shared parameters see \fBCommon parameters for sendsms and savesms\fR.
+    For description of shared parameters see :ref:`Common parameters for sendsms and savesms`.

 .. option:: --savesms BOOKMARK file location [-folder id] [-unread] [-read] [-unsent] [-sent] [-sender number] [-smsname name] [-smscset number] [-smscnumber number] [-reply] [-maxsms num]

     Read WAP bookmark from file created by \fBbackup\fR option and saves in Nokia format as SMS

-    For description of shared parameters see \fBCommon parameters for sendsms and savesms\fR.
+    For description of shared parameters see :ref:`Common parameters for sendsms and savesms`.

 .. option:: --savesms CALENDAR file location [-folder id] [-unread] [-read] [-unsent] [-sent] [-sender number] [-smsname name] [-smscset number] [-smscnumber number] [-reply] [-maxsms num]